Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 In addition, modify the description of <span class="citation">K74h.
 Lost Sword (p.
 81)</span> to refer to a glowing mace, rather than a glowing blade.
 The mace has the same properties as the shortsword, but is not sentient, and allows its wielder to cast *aura of life* rather than *crusader’s mantle*.

 > [!info]+ **The Keys to the Cells**
 > The keys to the cells are carried on a ring held by Volenta.
-(If the players killed Volenta in [[Arc D - St. Andral's Feast]], the ring is instead held by Ludmilla.)
+(If the players killed Volenta in [[Arc D - Le festin de Saint-Andral]], the ring is instead held by Ludmilla.)
 ## P11c.
 South Dungeon
 <span class="citation"><em>This scene takes place in Chapter 4, Area K75.</em></span>